JELH8980/Agribot/README.md

 - **Assets/**: Stores visual and auxiliary assets used in the simulation.
 - **Models/**: Contains pre-trained models and output data.
-- **Results/**: Stores simulation results, sensitivity analysis outputs, and generated videos.
+- **Results/**: Stores simulation results, models, dataset, and generated videos.
 - **analysis.py**: Contains code for video analysis, sensitivity studies, and predictions.
 - **main.py**: The main entry point for running the program.
 - **settings.py**: Stores saved features and pre-configured simulation settings.